Niranjan Venkatesan

 Before coming to the Bar, Niranjan read and taught law at Oxford, where he was a Vinerian, Eldon and Rhodes Scholar.

 He has a particular interest in the conflict of laws and in misrepresentation, civil fraud and the law of damages, which were the subject of his doctoral thesis at Oxford.
-He also practised at the Indian Bar between 2011 and 2013 in the chambers of Mr Arvind Datar SC and is able to advise on matters of Indian (commercial) law.
+He is also called to the Indian Bar and able to advise on matters of Indian (commercial) law.

 Recent cases include:

-Invest Bank v El-Husseini: Acting (as sole counsel) for the defendants in a c.£20 million claim in the Commercial Court under section 423 of the Insolvency Act 1986
+Invest Bank v El-Husseini: Acting (as sole counsel) for the defendants in a complex c.£20 million claim in the Commercial Court under section 423 of the Insolvency Act 1986, which has already given rise to numerous interlocutory judgments

 Grand View PTC v Wong: Acted (with Mark Howard KC and Jonathan Adkin KC) for Grand View in the Privy Council in a case that raises important questions of law concerning powers of amendment under trust deeds and the rule against perpetuities